-i.
-Ensure that that a BSP/SEC accredited external auditor had been appointed by the BPI Board of Directors and Stockholders for the purpose of preparing or issuing an audit report or related work.
-External auditor shall be selected from the List of Selected External Auditors for BSFIs under the Bank's category.
-Assess the external auditor's effectiveness, integrity, independence, and objectivity ensuring that key partners and quality control partners of the audit firm are rotated in accordance with the relevant provisions of the Code of Ethics for Professional Accountants in the Philippines as adopted by the Philippine Board of Accountancy and remove the external auditors if circumstances warrant.
-The Committee shall oversee the resolution of disagreements between management and the external auditors in the event that they arise.
+- i.
+Ensure that a BSP/SEC accredited external auditor had been appointed by the BPI Board of Directors and Stockholders for the purpose of preparing or issuing an audit report or related work.
+External auditor shall be selected from the List of Selected External Auditors for BSFIs under the Bank's category18.
+Assess the external auditor's effectiveness, integrity, independence, and objectivity in accordance with the relevant provisions of the Code of Ethics for Professional Accountants in the Philippines.
+The Committee shall review the external auditor's suitability and effectiveness on an annual basis, including the rotation of the key partners and quality control partners of the audit firm and removal of the external auditors, if circumstances warrant.
+The Committee shall oversee the resolution of disagreements between management and the external auditors in the event that they arise. - ii.

-- ii.
 Review with the internal auditor the scope of the proposed external audit for the current calendar year, considering the coordination of internal and external audit procedures to promote an effective use of resources and ensure a complete but non-redundant audit. - iii.
 Approve all audit and non-audit services to be provided by the external auditor to AP.
 The Committee shall disallow any non-audit work that will conflict with his duties as an external auditor or may pose a threat to its independence.
 The non-audit work, if allowed, shall be disclosed in the Company's annual report and Annual Corporate Governance report. - iv.
-The Committee should ensure that in the selection of external auditor: - no external auditor may be engaged by AP if he/she or any member of his/her immediate family had or has committed to acquire any direct or material indirect financial interest in the company.. - the external auditor and the members of the audit team do not have/shall not have outstanding loans or any credit accommodation with AP at the time of signing the engagement and during the engagement. - v.
-Ensure that external auditors have free and full access to all the Corporation's records, properties, and personnel to enable them to perform their functions. - d.
-Financial Statements and Disclosure Matters - i.
-Review and discuss with management the quarterly financial reports, and with the external auditor the annual financial statements, before submission to the Board, focusing on changes in accounting policies and practices, major judgmental areas, significant adjustments resulting from the audit, going concern assumptions, compliance with accounting standards, and compliance with tax and legal and stock exchange requirements. - ii.
-Review and discuss with management and the external auditor significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including any significant changes in the selection or application of accounting principles, any major issues as to the adequacy of internal controls and any special steps adopted in light of material control deficiencies.
+Ensure that external auditors have free and full access to all the Corporation's records, properties, and personnel to enable them to perform their functions.

+d.
+Financial Statements and Disclosure Matters

+i.
+Review and discuss with management the quarterly financial reports, and with the external auditor the annual financial statements, before submission to the Board, focusing on changes in accounting policies and practices, major judgmental areas, significant adjustments resulting from the audit, going concern assumptions, compliance with accounting standards, and compliance with tax and legal and stock exchange requirements.

-&lt;sup>18Adopted from BPI Audit Committee Charter, pursuant to BSP Cir 1040 series of 2019 Revised Framework on the Selection of External auditors.
+18 Adopted from BPI Audit Committee Charter, pursuant to BSP Cir 1040 series of 2019 Revised Framework on the Selection of External auditors.
 This circular is in accordance with the cooperative arrangement among the financial sector supervisors which include the Insurance Commission.